sterlingmuller/sterlingmuller/README.md

 ![github banner](littlePrinceResize.jpeg)
 ### Howdy!
 I'm Sterling a frontend software engineer and musician with a particular interest in mobile development and accessibility.
 Please reach out if you are interested in my work.

-📍 Based in Philadelphia, PA
+📍 Based in Austin, TX

 ## Technical Skills
 **Front End**<br>